superbanban/Super1/README.md

 # Super1
-It's only a daily recording of the SQL that I wrote or testing by my self, including the errors encount
+It's only a daily recording of the SQL that I wrote or tested by my self, including the errors encount just a test to do commit in GitHub